 A lifelong writer, Sarah holds an undergraduate degree in creative writing from Swarthmore and an MFA in creative writing from the University of Southern Maine.
 A yoga teacher since 2014, she created a Yoga for Writers series that synthesized philosophy, physical practice, and writing community.

-Since 2020, Sarah has been in recovery from a life-changing concussion.
+In 2020, Sarah sustained a life-changing concussion.
 As someone who was already a neuroplasticity and consciousness nerd, she has been fascinated, humbled, ripped apart and put back together again by this process of trauma recovery, and is immensely grateful for the role of art, embodiment work, and radical friendship in the healing process.

 Find her on instagram at @sarahtarrkowalski.

 For as long as I can remember, I’ve doodled faces.

 On the edges of notebooks.
 While listening to lectures.
 On tiny post-it notes.

 I started painting them kind of by accident.